guardian/cdk/docs/migration-guide-scheduled-lambda.md

 2. Remove the CloudFormation YAML file from your repository.

   In simple cases it may be possible to remove the whole file.
-If so, you should also be able to remove the `CfnInclude` block and the `@aws-cdk/cloudformation-include` dependency.
+If so, you should also be able to remove the `CfnInclude` block.

   Note that AWS will provision the new version of the Lambda function before the old one is removed, so the two Lambdas (and their schedules) will coexist